Coffee Statistics: Consumption, Preferences, & Spending

 Coffee has become a beloved staple in the lives of people around the world, and in this section, we explore some intriguing general coffee statistics that shed light on its immense popularity.
 From global consumption figures to other food items as part of the coffee industry, these statistics highlight the widespread love and fascination people have for this caffeinated beverage.

-68% of American coffee drinkers make coffee at home on a daily basis, with 15% making it at home 1 to 3 days a week.
-Others make it at home 4 to 6 days a week (12%) and less than once a week (3%).
-Only 2% of people never make coffee at home.
+66% of American coffee drinkers make coffee at home on a daily basis, with 89% making it at home at least once a week.
+Others make it at home once every few weeks (3%).
+Only 4% of people never make coffee at home.

 The statistic reveals that a significant majority of Americans, 87%, identify themselves as having a strong affinity for coffee, ranging from being somewhat obsessed to fully consumed by their love for the beverage.

-Coffee drinking habits can extend beyond a beverage.
-Over half of the respondents surveyed enjoy coffee cake.
-Other popular selections included coffee ice cream (48%), Irish coffee (30%), coffee liqueur (24%), Espresso martinis (14%), and coffee soda (10%).
+Coffee consumption habits can extend beyond a beverage.
+For instance, over half of the respondents surveyed enjoy coffee cake (61%) and coffee ice cream (54%).
+Other popular selections included Irish coffee (35%), coffee liqueur (30%),

 Coffee consumption has become a ubiquitous part of daily life for countless individuals.
 These statistics offer a glimpse into the fascinating world of coffee consumption and its impact on individuals and societies alike.